-Recent cancer projects such as TCGA [41], GDC [42], and ICGC [43] provide the research community with a wealth of omic profiles and extensive clinical information on cancer patients [44].
-Analysis of the data is challenging and requires advanced bioinformatics, statistical and programming skills.
-A thorough analysis of these datasets - and larger ones expected in the future - by many researchers, is crucial for improving cancer diagnosis and treatment.
+Recent cancer projects such as TCGA [11], GDC [42], ICGC [43] as well as the GEO [18] database, provide the research community with a wealth of omic profiles and extensive clinical information on cancer patients [44].
+Analysis of the data is challenging and requires advanced bioinformatics, statistical, and programming skills.
+A thorough analysis of these datasets - and larger ones expected in the future - by many researchers is crucial for improving cancer diagnosis and treatment.

 PROMO aims to fill in a gap in available analysis tools for such large genomic and clinical cancer datasets.
 It is an interactive tool that is freely available and supports a rich collection of analysis methods and facilitates useful workflows for data exploration and visualization, cancer subtype identification, biomarker discovery and integrative multi-omic analysis.
-(See Table 2 for a list of the key features).
-PROMO's support for large sample size in addition to features like survival analysis and interrogation of the clinical data on sample clusters make it especially suitable for analyzing modern cancer datasets.
-While many of PROMO's features are also available in other tools (Table 3), PROMO is unique in its comprehensiveness, support for large sample dimension and the spectrum of tools it provides.
+(See Table 2 for a list of the key

+Table 2 PROMO's key features